Brochado-Kith/microbiome_analysis/README.md

 # microbiome_analysis
 The following codes are focused on microbiome analysis with R.
-Alpha, Beta and Relative abundance (RA).
+Alpha, Beta and Relative abundance differences (RA).